 When you answer a question it should be clear what the question was; this does not mean that you just restate the question.
 Exercises are typically interrogative if they ask you a question or imperative if you are told to do something.
-When you respond you should always flip those around to be declarative.
+When you respond to an exercise you should always flip those around to be declarative.
 For example: